unisar/CIFARClassification/README.md

 ## Runtime Environment
 We tested our model in multiple environments including Theano, Tensorflow, and DeepLearning4j.
-We built our final model in TensorFlow because it provided the most functionality in terms of out-of-the-box neural network libraries and provided the easiest implementation of multi-GPU deployment.
+We built our final model in TensorFlow because it provided the most functionality in terms of out-of-the-box neural network libraries, had thorough documentation and accessible examples, and provided the easiest implementation of multi-GPU deployment.

 We provide two versions of our final model, one for single-GPU (or CPU) operation and one for multi-GPU operation.
 Our single-GPU model takes approximately 6 hours to train on an AWS G2.2xLarge instance.
 Our multi-GPU model was